NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

     bennu_l_00050mm_alt_ptm_5595n04217_v021.bds

-With the first method we would simply rename it, and given that in the description we want to include the original file name, the ``<kernel>`` entry in the Kernel List section of the configuration file would be::
+With the first approach we would simply rename it, and given that in the description we want to include the original file name, the ``<kernel>`` entry in the Kernel List section of the configuration file would be::